Dre Campbell Farm

 Kudzu bugs are small, invasive insects that can cause significant damage to certain crops.
 They were first spotted in the United States in 2009 and have been spreading ever since [1].

 They get their name from the kudzu plant, which is their favorite food.
-These little bugs prefer to eat, mate, and lay on a kudzu vine.
+These little bugs prefer to eat, mate, and lay eggs on a kudzu vine.

-If you’re seeing kudzu bugs in your garden, the first step is to correctly identify them.
 They have an olive green color with brown speckles.
 When disturbed, they have a smell similar to that of stink bugs.

 If you’re seeing an increasing number of these bugs on your plants, in your house, or on other structures, you may have a kudzu bug infestation.